 - Santorini ranks among the most stylish Greek islands, its classic whitewashed, blue-domed Cycladic houses teetering atop steepling cliffs.

-1.1 Archaeology Relating to or denoting a Bronze Age civilization that flourished in the Cyclades, dated to circa 3000 to circa 1050 bc.
+1.1 Archaeology Of, relating to, or denoting a Bronze Age civilization that flourished in the Cyclades, dated to circa 3000–1050 bc.